RepublicHo/simple-todos-manager/README.md

 1. Need more Authentication features, apart from PasswordEncoder.
 2. To-do item assignment yet to refine.
 3. Front-end sites.
-4. Tests on this rest api.
+4. Tests on this rest api with postman, apart from tests on the model.

 ## License